 2. Buy The Right Equipment

 Having the right equipment will make your courier business more efficient and save your back from the pain of carrying boxes.
 The type of equipment that you need will depend in part on the types of items that you will be carrying for your customers.
 If you are mostly delivering packages or boxes a simple dolly or hand truck is essential.
-You can buy a standard dolly for about $20 at Home Depot, Lowes, or Target.
+You can buy a standard dolly for about $20 at major retailers like Home Depot, Lowes, or Target or you can buy moving equipment online here and have it delivered through Amazon.
 If you are transporting furniture you can get a furniture dolly and if you plan to transport appliances you should buy an appliance dolly as well.
-Other items you may need are cargo straps, blankets, and tape to make sure the items are protected and delivered in the same condition you received them.
+Other items you may need are cargo straps, moving blankets, and tape to make sure the items are protected and delivered in the same condition you received them.

 3. Name Your Business